Looking for Where to See Chimpanzees?

 Reproduction

-Female chimpanzees can give birth at any time of year after a gestation period of about eight months, typically to a single infant.
-The newborn chimp weighs about 1.8 kg (about 4 pounds), is almost helpless, and will cling to its mother’s fur and ride on her back until weaning between ages three and five.
+Female chimpanzees can give birth at any time of the year, following a gestation period of approximately eight months, typically giving birth to a single infant.
+These newborn chimps weigh around 1.8 kg (about 4 pounds), and they are almost entirely dependent on their mothers.
+They cling to their mother’s fur and ride on her back until they are weaned, which usually occurs between the ages of three and five.

-Females reach reproductive age at 13, and often only two offspring survive during their lifetime, while males are not considered adults until they are nearly 15.
+In contrast, females reach reproductive age at 13, and they often raise only two offspring throughout their lifetime.
+On the other hand, males are not considered adults until they are nearly 15 years old.

 Threats to survival